Condensed matter physics

 Our first time-resolved photoemission measurement with XUV pulses was performed on TaS2 at low temperature.
 The sample was pumped with 1.55 eV (800 nm) photon energy and probed with the 11th harmonic from the beamline.
 At zero time delay a clear collapse of the Mott gap was observed, characteristic of a photo-induced insulator-to-metal transition.
 The rigid shift oscillation observed at positive time delay is an amplitude mode of the charge density wave corresponding to the breathing of the Ta cluster.
 This work was published in Physical Review Letters (link opens in a new window).

-We have now demonstrated both time- and angle- resolved photoemission measurements with XUV pulses on a number of materials, including graphene and topological insulators - see our list of publications for links to recently submitted work on arXiv.
+We have now demonstrated both time- and angle- resolved photoemission measurements with XUV pulses on a number of materials, including graphene and topological insulators - see our publication list for details.

 Ultrafast demagnetisation end-station

 Left: Drawing of the end-station with the ToF-Spin electron

 analyser, manipulator and loadlock .Right: Pulsed coil for ferromagnetic samples, LEED and e-beam heating, Fe evaporator.